 Now add 1 Tbls of Pimentos, ½ chopped Red Bell Pepper, and 2 small 4oz cans of Mushrooms.
 Stir well until its nice and bubbly and is really begin to thicken.

 If you haven't already - begin cooking your pasta - about 8 oz.
 I recommend Whole Wheat Macaroni, but if you're Gluten Free - use the pasta of your choice.
 When the pasta is done, drain well and add it to the garlic sauce.

-Finally, fold in 1 can of drained diced Tomatoes and an 8oz can of Tomato Sauce, and ½ tsp each of dried Basil & Oregano.
+Finally, fold in 1 can of drained diced Tomatoes and an 8oz can of Tomato Sauce, and ½ teaspoon each of dried Basil & Oregano.

 Stir well to make sure all the macaroni is evenly coated.

 Season with additional salt & pepper if necessary and garnish with fresh Basil.

 YUM!
 Vegan Beefaroni.
 I bet your kiddos will love it.

 Remember Chef Boyardee?
 I ate a ton of this as a kid.
 So what happens if you add Tomato Sauce to Macaroni & Mushrooms in Garlic Sauce?
 Vegan Beefaroni!